CatsheeRS/stellarthing2d/docs/style.md

 Documentation comments | /\* Documentation \*/ | `/* This function does something. */`

 Other conventions:
+ - Files should begin with a comment saying what the file does.
  - All defined variables are ALWAYS initialized
  - Four spaces are used, instead of TABS
  - Trailing spaces are always avoided